sirouk/ccxt-market-maker/README.md

 - ✅ Guide you through setting up your first market maker instance
 - ✅ Help you manage multiple trading pairs
 - ✅ Provide easy access to logs and instance management
-- ✅ Prevent duplicate API keys for the same coin
+- ✅ Prevent duplicate API Public Keys for the same coin

 ### What the Script Does